 - Blotchy reddening of skin with excitement or eating.

 - Smooth tongue (diminished number of taste buds).

 - Early spinal curvature i.e. scoliosis.

 This video show what it is like to have FD and why we need to do more research

 (Created by the familial dysautonomia charity, base in the USA called FDNOW who we collaborate with)

 It is estimated that one in thirty individuals of Eastern European Jewish ancestry is a carrier of the gene for FD.

 All parents of children with FD are carriers of the defective gene that transmits the disease.
 The affected child has

 inherited a double dose of the defective recessive gene, one from the mother and one from the father.

-In 2001, the FD gene was identified by 2 research teams.
-There is now a prenatal diagnostic test for known carriers.
+In 2001, the FD gene was identified by 2 research teams and it is possible to get tested for the gene.